Arnesfield/argstree/README.md

 > [!TIP]
 >
-> See [`src/core/error.ts`](src/core/error.ts) for `Error` types.
+> See [`src/core/error.ts`](src/core/error.ts) for more details.

 ### stringify

-This package includes a function to stringify the `Node` object.

-The `stringify` function returns a string.
-It also accepts an options object where you can specify what to show or hide from the tree string.
+The `stringify` function returns a stringified `Node` object.
+It also accepts an options object where you can specify what to show or hide from the generated tree string.

 ```javascript
 import argstree, { stringify } from 'argstree';